Haines Junction is located at Historic Milepost 1016 of the Alaska Highway, at the junction of the Alaska and Haines highways.

 Haines Junction was established in 1942 during construction of the Alaska Highway.
 In 1943, the U.S. Army Corps of Engineers completed a branch road—today’s Haines Highway— connecting the Alaska Highway with the port of Haines on Lynn Canal.
 Haines Junction is on the eastern boundary of Kluane National Park and Reserve.

-Haines Junction offers accommodations in town at The Raven Hotel, Kluane Park Inn, Parkside Inn, and Cozy Corner Motel & Restaurant.
-Area lodging at Kathleen Cabins (Haines Highway) and Mount Logan Lodge (Alaska Highway).
-There are gas stations (Fas Gas, North 60˚Petro Express) and places to eat (Frosty's and local hotels/motels).
-The Little Green Apple grocery and a summer RV park are adjacent Fas Gas.
+Haines Junction offers accommodations in town at The Raven Hotel, Kluane Park Inn & Restaurant, phone 867-634-2261, Parkside Inn, Wanderer's Inn Backpackers Hostel; area lodging includes Mount Logan Lodge (on Alaska Highway).
+Gas and grocery store at Fas Gas and Little Green Apple.
+Dining is found at food at The Village Bakery & Deli and the deli at Little Green Apple grocery.
 The Government Administration Building contains the liquor store and library.
 There is garage service, a bank (in the post office), an RCMP office, health centre and a convention centre.

 - Da Ku Cultural Centre: Da Ku ("Our House") is a Champagne and Aishihik First Nations Cultural Center featuring cultural exhibits reflecting the lifestyles and traditional identity of Southern Tutchone people.
 The Kluane National Park Visitor Centre (open mid-May to September), inside Da Ku Cultural Centre, has interpetive exhibits, information on the park, natural history exhibits and interpretive programs.
 Campfire talks and guided hikes begin in late June and continue through August.